Colonel Hugh Reed

 Candidates who use our tutoring services for their first attempt to pass their bar exam enjoy the highest pass rate in the nation!
 Repeat students, on average, increase their scores by 30-50 points after failing their first bar exam preparing with traditional bar reviews.
 Some increased their scores by over 100 points!
 All U.S. Armed Forces veterans receive a substantial discount on all services offered.

-If you need answers to important questions regarding any aspect of the Multistate Bar Exam (MBE), the Multistate Professional Responsibility Exam (MPRE), the Multistate Performance Test (MPT), Essay Writing, or tutoring while in law school, it’s time for you to call us at 1.800-852-3926 today!
+If you need to excel on your exams or need answers to important questions regarding any aspect of the Multistate Bar Exam (MBE), the Multistate Professional Responsibility Exam (MPRE), the Multistate Performance Test (MPT), Essay Writing, or tutoring while in law school, it’s time for you to call us at 1.800-852-EXAM (3926) today!
 We will help you map out a strategy for success!